OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 ## Social Science

 - Arbesman, Samuel - Overcomplicated: Technology at the Limits of Comprehension
+- Eveleth, Rose - Flash Forward: An Illustrated Guide to Possible (And Not So Possible) Tomorrows
 - Hicks, Marie - Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing
 - Marx, Karl & Engels, Friedrich - Manifesto of the Communist Party
 - Newport, Cal - Digital Minimalism: Choosing a Focused Life in a Noisy World